prg-grp/je-lang/README.md

 J<sub>E</sub> provides high-level abstractions to specify the code to be placed inside the enclaves and different privacy levels for data objects.
-The static type system checks information flow and guarantees that the secret data is not leaked outside the encvlave.
+The static type system checks information flow and guarantees that the secret data is not leaked outside the enclave.

 ### Background
 Confidential computing is a promising technology